sopel-irc/sopel.chat/_appendices/index.md

 ---

-This appendix augments the [tutorials]({% link _tutorials/index.md %}) with additional technical details for advanced module-writing, and includes some older [usage]({% link _usage/index.md %}) guide material that probably isn't relevant to most users.
+This appendix augments the [tutorials]({% link _tutorials/index.md %}) with additional technical details for advanced plugin-writing, and includes some older [usage]({% link _usage/index.md %}) guide material that probably isn't relevant to most users.